Frequently Asked Questions

 No, when your property is ready, you will be able to take possession of your property and move in.

 This depends on whether you are an individual or a professional seller.
 Each individual has the opportunity to use tax-free sales at any time in his life.
 If you make use of this, you will not have to pay a profit tax.
-On each subsequent sale you will pay 3.5% profit tax, based on the fact that you do not sell more than 3 properties during that year.
+On each subsequent sale, you will pay 3.5% profit tax, based on the fact that you do not sell more than 3 properties during that year.
 If you sell more than 3 properties in one year, you count as a professional seller and pay 6.25% profit tax.

 If you sell the property for more than you bought it, you will still have to pay a profit tax.
-If the team has not changed in your name, it is still in the last seller’s name.
+If the team has not changed your name, it is still in the last seller’s name.
 The name of the team speed determines who needs to pay a profit tax.
 Since the previous seller will not want to pay for more profit than it had, it will be written to a clause in the contract that points to this.
 You will therefore be paid a profit on your part of the profit.

-The most common thing is to lend a possible. property in home country for property abroad.
+The most common thing is to lend a possible. property in the home country for property abroad.
 This means taking a loan on an existing mortgage loan with significantly lower interest rates than a North Cypriot bank offers.

-For buildings that are off-plan, under construction or new production, construction companies offer a financing plan, often called “in-house loan” or “payment plan”.
-This varies between the companies but usually you pay 25-30% of the purchase price when signing the purchase agreement and the remainder in installment for 3-5 years without interest or at a lower interest rate than the bank.
+For buildings that are off-plan, under construction, or new production, construction companies offer a financing plan, often called “in-house loan” or “payment plan”.
+This varies between the companies but usually, you pay 25-30% of the purchase price when signing the purchase agreement and the remainder in installment for 3-5 years without interest or at a lower interest rate than the bank.

 If you are a citizen of an EU country with at least 6 months left before the passport expires, you will get into Northern Cyprus.
 When you arrive at Ercan Airport in the north or when you cross the South and North border you will receive a visa in your passport.
 There is no cost for this.
 Normally you can stay in the country for 90 days per visit.

 There are several passages along the border where you can take you between the Turkish Republic of Cyprus and the Greek Republic of Cyprus.
 The main passage is in Nicosia at Ledra Palace and Metehan and at Famagusta.
 EU citizens can cross the border with a valid passport, while other citizens need to contact the Greek Embassy in their home country.
 Your passport will be checked on both sides of the border.
 There are restrictions on what and how much you can import / export.
 E.g. There are restrictions on alcohol, cigarettes, etc. Getting across the border is very easy.
-If you drive by car, you will need an insurance that can be purchased at the border.
+If you drive by car, you will need insurance that can be purchased at the border.
 One month costs about £ 25.
 (You need insurance for each side).